 Academic work must have the first claim on the time and effort of all junior members.
 If you are contemplating election to JCR posts, or other demanding extra-curricular activities (such as holding office in other student organizations, producing plays, editing newspapers or magazines, Blues sports, organizing Balls, or any other commitment likely to make a serious encroachment on the time that you can devote to academic work), you are strongly advised to discuss your plans with your tutors first.
-More specifically, any undergraduate wishing to stand for JCR President, Treasurer/Vice-President, Equal Opportunities and Admissions Officer or Academic Affairs Representative must first receive the permission of his or her tutor3.
-Involvement in extracurricular activities will not be regarded as a valid reason for any failings of academic effort or achievement.
+More specifically, any undergraduate wishing to stand for JCR President, JCR Treasurer/Vice-President, JCR Equal Opportunities and Admissions Officer or JCR Academic Affairs Representative must first receive the permission of their tutor.
+Involvement in extra-curricular activities will not be regarded as a valid reason for any failings of academic effort or achievement.